 Living off $500,000 a year will provide for a very fine life.
 Of course, some households might still feel like they are scraping by.
 But not you!

 Unfortunately, 10 million dollars today generates a lot less.
-Since the 10-year bond yield is around 1.1%, it can only generate ~$110,000 a year in risk-free income.
+Since the 10-year bond yield is around 1.6%, it can only generate ~$160,000 a year in risk-free income.
 Not bad, but exactly living the high life.

 Although a decline in interest rates has helped support the U.S. economy by making borrowing costs cheaper, it has hurt the average retiree’s ability to generate retirement income.

 Therefore, even with 10 million dollars in investable assets, you’ve still got to pay careful attention to how your capital is allocated.

 More Risk Required To Produce More Income

 $160,000 a year is a healthy amount of risk-free retirement income, especially if you don’t have any debt.
 However, if there’s more than one of you to support and if you have surprise costs, such as a big medical bill, perhaps it might not be enough.